-A faulty or badly maintained boiler can be extremely dangerous and can even kill.
-We went undercover to see how well engineers serviced our faulty boiler - and were shocked by the results.
+A faulty or badly maintained boiler can be extremely dangerous.
+We went undercover to see how well engineers serviced a boiler - and were shocked by the results.

 Looking for a new boiler?
 Discover which are the most reliable by checking out our boiler reviews.